 Agriculture has become a lot easier with all the technological advancements in place.
 With the growing population, agriculture has now been mechanized to suit their growing needs.
 Be it tilling, mowing, sowing or any other task, what took weeks to be done earlier can now be wrapped up in a day or two.
-With the inception of tractors a few decades ago, farm mechanization is now in its all time high.
+With the inception of tractors a few decades ago, farm mechanization is now in its all-time high.
 Besides

 this speeding up of agricultural tasks and the high productivity, the technology used in tractors at current times can do much more.

-In the recent times, technologies such as GPS, weather tracking, satellite imaging and so on, have brought about automation in farming.
+In recent times, technologies such as GPS, weather tracking, satellite imaging and so on, have brought about automation in farming.
 There are now driverless tractors that can be operated using mobile apps on a smartphone or other smart devices.
-The computerized weather modeling, which provides online weather services exclusively for agriculture, has become increasingly sophisticated over time.
+The computerized weather modelling, which provides online weather services exclusively for agriculture, has become increasingly sophisticated over time.
 They provide advanced notice of weather conditions such as hail, frost and the kind, which further enables the farmers to take precautions and mitigate losses.